- What is coronavirus disease 2019 (COVID-19)?

 - What are the symptoms?

-Symptoms, which generally appear 2 to 14 days after exposure, include fever, cough, and difficulty breathing.
-Most people who become sick do not require hospitalization.
+Symptoms, which may appear two to 14 days after exposure, are wide ranging including fever, cough, and difficulty breathing, gastro-intestinal problems, and others.
+Most people who become sick do not require hospitalization, but older adults, people with chronic health conditions, and people with compromised immune systems are more likely to require more advanced care.

 - How does it spread?